The Real Answer to the Question, “How Long Do Solar Panels Last?”

 Lastly, never leave your batteries uncharged for longer periods of time, as this can reduce their capacity.

-Although quality solar panels are built to endure high winds, heavy snow loads, and even inch-sized hail falling at about 50 miles per hour, you still need to keep them clean at all times.
+Although quality solar panels are built to endure high winds, heavy snow, and even inch-sized hail falling at about 50 miles per hour, you still need to keep them clean at all times.

 It’s also always better to wash them off in the morning before they heat up, so they don’t crack.